doo/xamarin-third-party-android-bindings/README.md

 ## Please note

-This repo is **not about Scanbot SDK** bindings.
+This repo is **not about** bindings for the [Scanbot SDK](https://scanbot.io/sdk.html).

-Please find the package for [Scanbot SDK for Xamarin here](https://www.nuget.org/packages/ScanbotSDK.Xamarin/).
+You can find the bindings for the Scanbot SDK for Xamarin as an universal NuGet package here: [`ScanbotSDK.Xamarin`](https://www.nuget.org/packages/ScanbotSDK.Xamarin/)